katzenpost/katzenpost/README.rst

 behavior is such that the recipient can revoke one or more senders without involving the remaining senders.

-Clients make use of a Sphinx SURB based protocol to retreive messages from their remote spool service.
-The mix network has several Providers which operate spool services which clients can interact with.
+Clients make use of a Sphinx SURB based protocol to retrieve messages from their remote spool service.
+The mix network has several providers which operate spool services which clients can interact with.
 The spool service is in fact a seperate process which uses our CBOR/HTTP over unix domain socket plugin system to communicate with the mix server.